Harley Therapy

 How many sessions do we have to attend?

-For some couples a single session suffices.
-But usually you will see your couples therapist over a period of weeks or months.
-Both you and your partner are expected to attend each session, unless it's been arranged for each of you to see the counsellor separately before again meeting up as a couple.
+In most cases, you and your partner will see your couples therapist over a period of weeks or months.
+You are both expected to attend each session, unless it has been arranged for each of you to see the counsellor separately before meeting up again as a couple.

 Will a couples therapist tell us what to do?